Definition of generous in English:

 - The films seem to get better on each repeated viewing, mainly because they have an almost throwaway generousness of ideas.

 Late 16th century: via Old French from Latin generosus 'noble, magnanimous', from genus, gener- 'stock, race'.
-The original sense was 'of noble birth', hence 'characteristic of noble birth, courageous, magnanimous, not mean'.
+The original sense was 'of noble birth', hence 'characteristic of noble birth, courageous, magnanimous, not mean' (a sense already present in Latin).

 What do you find interesting about this word or phrase?